operon-cloud/operon-sdk/go/README.md

 The Operon Go SDK provides a lightweight client for machine-to-machine (M2M) workloads that need to interact with the Operon Platform.
-This initial preview focuses on three core capabilities:
+This initial preview focuses on four core capabilities:

 1. Obtaining a Platform Access Token (PAT) using client-credentials (M2M).
 2. Submitting transactions through the public Client API and receiving the resulting transaction record.
+3. Discovering channel interactions and participants without leaving the SDK.
-3. Generating and validating Operon signature headers for outbound and inbound API calls (ID.Operon flows).
+4. Generating and validating Operon signature headers for outbound and inbound API calls (ID.Operon flows).

 > **Status:** Preview – APIs are subject to change while the platform’s public